department-of-veterans-affairs/va.gov-team/products/teamsite/ProductOutline.md

 ## Value Propositions
 - Reduces confusion for user navigation throughout the site
 - Improves brand consistency for the VA
-- Comradery cause we’re all on the same team
+- Comradery 'cause we’re all on the same team

 ## KPIs
 - This product does not yet have KPIs.